unleashedtech/drupal-ixi/readme.md

 #### Return

 The function's return value is not very important unless there was an error.
 The return value is not used later, however one option is to return the value of e.g., the nid of a new node that was created.
-If there was an error then you should return FALSE.
+If there was an error then you should return `FALSE`.

-### hook_ixi_upload_preview_fields *required*
+### `hook_ixi_upload_preview_fields` *required*

 You must implement this hook in order to show fields when clicking the Preview link before processing XML.
 The hook gets passed a SimpleXML object representing the XML and an array of overrides similar to the parse_xml_file hook from above.
 The hook must return an associative two-dimensional array with the keys being the fields.
 You can choose whichever name you wish, they do not need to correspond to fields in XML or in the node.
 Each key corresponds to a row in the table on the preview page.
 The value of each key has three values: field, value, and override.
 The field is the human readable name of the field, value is its value (You probably want to check for an override here, if enabled), and override is a boolean denoting whether it should be possible to overwrite the field before processing.